Cadillac Aurora

 Cadillac would not go on to produce the car, but the name was passed to Oldsmobile.
 In terms of powertrain concept and interior design, the series production version of it became the Oldsmobile Aurora, unveiled in 1995.
 Its exterior design carried cues that formed the styling of the European Opel Omega B saloon released in 1994.

+Media appearances and fate

 The concept appeared in a scene in the movie Demolition Man.

+In May 2024, it was reported by caranddriver.com that the same Cadillac Aurora that appeared in Demolition Man was spotted at a parking lot in Detroit where General Motors (owners of Cadillac) usually places vehicles due for the car crusher, implying its imminent destruction.
+Photographs of the Cadillac Aurora in the parking park were posted on the website where the car was shown parked metal-to-metal with a Buick LaCrosse.